-What about getting an EU passport for my pet?
+What about getting an EU passport for my vet?

-Acorn House is unable to advise specifically on this issue, but we are aware that some clients who have properties in EU countries and spend a lot of time in these countries, are considering having an EU pet passport issued by an EU vet whilst they are resident in the EU.
-This document would then be valid for back-and-forth travel between the EU and UK in a way very similar to the old pet passports.
+Acorn House is unable to advise specifically on this issue but we are aware that some clients who have properties in EU countries and spend a lot of time in these countries, are considering having an EU pet passport issued by an EU vet whilst they are resident in the EU.
+This document would then be valid for back and forth travel between the EU and UK in the same way the old pet passports were.
 Please be aware that UK vets do not have authority to make entries in an EU passport, so pets with an EU passport will have to have their rabies vaccination boosters in the EU.